vahittabak/docker-nginx-php-mysql/README.md

-# Dockerise your Wordpress blog with Nginx, PHP7-FPM and MySQL
+# Dockerize your Wordpress blog with Nginx, PHP7-FPM and MySQL

 ### Step 1:
 Download Wordpress latest version